-- Note: unlike the shap package, with predict\contrib we return a matrix with an extra column, where the last column is the expected value - Note: this feature is not implemented for linear trees - predict\disable\shape\check, default = false, type = bool - used only in prediction task - control whether or not LightGBM raises an error when you try to predict on data with a different number of features than the training data - if false (the default), a fatal error will be raised if the number of features in the dataset you predict on differs from the number seen during training - if true, LightGBM will attempt to predict on whatever data you provide.
-This is dangerous because you might get incorrect predictions, but you could use it in situations where it is difficult or expensive to generate some features and you are very confident that they were never chosen for splits in the model - Note: be very careful setting this parameter to true - pred\early\stop, default = false, type = bool - used only in prediction task - used only in classification and ranking applications - if true, will use early-stopping to speed up the prediction.
+- used only in prediction task - control whether or not LightGBM raises an error when you try to predict on data with a different number of features than the training data - if false (the default), a fatal error will be raised if the number of features in the dataset you predict on differs from the number seen during training - if true, LightGBM will attempt to predict on whatever data you provide.
+This is dangerous because you might get incorrect predictions, but you could use it in situations where it is difficult or expensive to generate some features and you are very confident that they were never chosen for splits in the model - Note: be very careful setting this parameter to true - pred\early\stop, default = false, type = bool - used only in prediction task - used only in classification and ranking applications - used only for predicting normal or raw scores - if true, will use early-stopping to speed up the prediction.
 May affect the accuracy - Note: cannot be used with rf boosting type or custom objective function - pred\early\stop\freq, default = 10, type = int - used only in prediction task - the frequency of checking early-stopping prediction - pred\early\stop\margin, default = 10.0, type = double - used only in prediction task - the threshold of margin in early-stopping prediction - output\result , default = LightGBM\predict\result.txt, type = string, aliases: predict\result, prediction\result, predict\name, prediction\name, pred\name, name\pred - used only in prediction task - filename of prediction result - Note: can be used only in CLI version